STRIDES/NIHCloudLabAWS/docs/connect_to_EC2.md

 ![connect](/docs/images/connect_ec2.png)

 Here is the view if you try and connect via SSM.
 It will open a terminal in your browser window.
+Once in, switch to the ec2-user by typing `sudo su ec2-user`

 ![SSM](/docs/images/SSM.png)